andrei-gavrila-siemens/code-the-future-2025/README.md

-# Code the Future Hackathon 2025
+# Code the Future 2025